India–Malta relations

-India-Malta relations are the bilateral relations between India and Malta.
-Malta opened its High Commission in New Delhi in 2007 and has consulates in Chennai, Mumbai and Kolkata.
-The current High Commissioner of Malta to India (since September 2020) is Reuben Gauci.
+India–Malta relations are the bilateral relations between India and Malta.
+Malta opened its High Commission in New Delhi in 2007 [ as from 23 April 2026 it changed address to D15, Block D, Anand Niketan, 110021, New Delhi, Delhi ] and has consulates in Chennai, Mumbai and Kolkata.

-In early 2018, India established its High Commission at St Venera in Malta.
-The High Commissioner of India to Malta is Gloria Gangte.
+In early 2018, India established its High Commission at Santa Venera in Malta.

 Both countries are members of the Commonwealth of Nations.

 History

 The political relations between Malta and India stretch back to before the two became independent nations.
 With the arrival of Britain to Malta in 1800 AD Maltese were taken to India by Britain.
 Many Maltese are buried in Indian graveyards.
 Maltese Catholic missionaries followed Maltese soldiers into India.
 In 1878, the British-controlled Indian government dispatched 7000 Indian troops to the island of Malta.

 In 1924, Maltese Catholic missionaries established themselves among the remote Santhal tribes in Dumka, Jharkhand, India.
 Fr Anton Debono was the first Maltese Jesuit to travel to the area in 1924.
 Over 73 Maltese Catholic priests have lived in India since 1924.
 Dumka is located in the eastern state of Jharkhand, and is primarily home to the Santal people, an indigenous group of over 7 million.
 The Santals are India’s largest Scheduled Tribe, a designation identifying indigenous groups which are among the country’s most disadvantaged.
 Maltese are also present in the nearby village of Murguni During WWI Malta was used by the British for treating the wounded and for rehabilitating the injured.
 There are memorials at Pietà Military Cemetery to 28 Indians who fought for the British in World War I and died of wounds or illness in Malta.
 Entry to Pieta Military Cemetery is by Triq II-Principessa Melita.
 The bodies of 13 Indian soldiers and 7 men of the Indian Labour Corps, who died in Malta, were cremated at the Lazzaretto Cemetery on Manoel Island.
 Some of the Indians who died in Malta are Rifleman Dadrat Gurung, Havildar Jitbhadhur Thapa, Daffadar (Sergeant) Bal Ram, Driver Moti Lal, Driver Jai Ram and Labourer Khew Marak.
 Throughout World War II, the British used Malta as hub to bring Indian troops to and from the Atlantic.
 India was one of the first countries to recognize the independence of Malta in 1964.
 India established diplomatic relationship with Malta in 1965.
 In 2007 Malta opened a High Commission in New Delhi, India.
 In 2018 India reopened a High Commission at Triq Galanton Vassallo, St Venera in Malta.
 Formerly, a High Commission of India was opened in Malta in 1993 but was later closed in 2002.

 According to a United Nations trade agreement, the two nations meet at least once annually to discuss economic, industrial, scientific and technological trade as well as other relationship issues.

 As part of the United Nations treaty both nations decided to establish stronger cultural ties and to honour each other's cultural heritage and promote cultural ties.